DeadMuffin/watchme/README.md

 - Ensure you have Docker installed and running on your system.

-- Download Configuration Files: Obtain the Dockerfile and Docker-compose.yml from this repository.
+- Download Configuration Files: Obtain the Dockerfile, Docker-compose.yml and init.sql from this repository.
 Store them in the location where you want to store your project data.

 - Navigate to the Project Directory: Open your terminal and navigate to the directory where you've placed the configuration files and where you want the data to be stored.